 The generated set of equations is used for simulation and other analysis activities.
 Simulation means that an initial value problem is solved, i.e., initial values have to be provided for the states x, section 8.6.
-The equations define a DAE (Differential Algebraic Equations) which may have discontinuities, a variable structure and/or which are controlled by a discrete-event system.
-Such types of systems are called hybrid DAEs.
-Simulation is performed in the following way:
+The

 - 1. The DAE (C.1c) is solved by a numerical integration method.
 In this phase the conditions c of the if- and when-clauses, as well as the discrete variables m are kept constant.
 Therefore, (C.1c) is a continuous function of continuous variables and the most basic requirement of numerical integrators is fulfilled. - 2.
 During integration, all relations from (C.1a) are monitored.
 If one of the relations changes its value an event is triggered, i.e., the exact time instant of the change is determined and the integration is halted.
 As discussed in section 8.5, relations which depend only on time are usually treated in a special way, because this allows to determine the time instant of the next event in advance. - 3.
 At an event instant, (C.1) is a mixed set of algebraic equations which is solved for the Real, Boolean and Integer unknowns. - 4.
 After an event is processed, the integration is restarted with 1.